sagemath/sagewiki_to_gh-2022-10-10/days79.md

 If you did not already, please fill in the [[https://docs.google.com/forms/d/e/1FAIpQLSds8fhDkwXBiFRfXqlIW6Z03slffVhkf_1hEVkFQAOsjMbIJA/viewform?c=0&w=1|Information form]]

+For more general information about traveling to [[http://wikitravel.org/en/Jerusalem|Jerusalem]].

 === Get to Jerusalem ===

 The principal international airport in Israel is Tel Aviv Airport (TLV) located 55km from Jerusalem.